OffByNone/Omniscience/README.md

 				[ ] Support configuring unsetup devices

 		Notifications
-			[ ] Fix notifications appearing off screen problem [ ] Group notifications together because a new notification will not be shown if one already is, and many notifications in a short period of time is annoying
+			[ ] Group notifications together because a new notification will not be shown if one already is, and many notifications in a short period of time is annoying
 			[ ] Add setting to disable notifications
-			[ ] Re-enable
-			[ ] Show notifications for new files playing as well as new devices found

-		Constants
-			[ ] Move more strings into this file.

 		[ ] Make a logger that can take different levels (info, warn, error) and allow user to pick verbosity.
 		[ ] Get metadata for files